-Jenne Sluder MA C-IAYT is a certified yoga therapist and mind-body specialist.
-A native of Asheville, North Carolina, Jenne holds a Masters in Transpersonal Psychology from Naropa University with specialized training in mind-body approaches to improving mental health and physical well-being.
+Jenne Sluder MA C-IAYT is a certified yoga therapist, mind-body specialist, and meditation instructor.
+A native of Asheville, North Carolina, Jenne holds a Master’s Degree in Transpersonal Psychology with special training in mind-body approaches to improving physical, mental, and spiritual well-being.

-Jenne is certified through the International Association of Yoga Therapists as a trauma-sensitive and body-positive therapeutic yoga instructor.
-Yoga therapists undergo extensive training in neuropsychology, structural anatomy, and evidence-based therapeutic mind-body techniques.
-With this expertise, a yoga therapist can prescribe specific practices and exercises that address specific health challenges, practice aspirations, and wellness goals.
+Jenne is licensed through the International Association of Yoga Therapists as a trauma-informed and body-positive therapeutic yoga instructor.
+Yoga therapists undergo specialized training in structural anatomy, neuropsychology, and evidence-based mind-body therapies.
+With this expertise, a yoga therapist can prescribe specific practices that address specific health conditions, life challenges, practice aspirations, and wellness goals.

-As a long-time meditation practitioner, Jenne has trained under several skilled meditation masters including WonGong So, Shinzen Young, Lama Rod Owens, and Repa Dorje Odzer, in addition to her meditation studies with direct students of Chogyam Trungpa Rinpoche during her time at Naropa University.
+As a long-time meditation practitioner, Jenne has trained under several skilled meditation teachers including Rev. WonGong So, Dr. Larry Ward, Shinzen Young, Lama Rod Owens, and Repa Dorje Odzer, in addition to her meditation studies with direct students of Chogyam Trungpa Rinpoche during her studies at Naropa University.

-Jenne works one-on-one with individuals and with groups using somatic, mindfulness-based, and compassion-focused mind-body practices.
+Jenne works one-on-one with individuals and with groups using somatic, mindfulness-based, and nature-based mind-body therapies towards personal and community healing and well-being.

-Jenne’s clients progress toward improved health and well-being through safe, relevant, and accessible practices adapted to each individual’s needs and goals.
+Jenne’s clients progress towards a greater sense of health and wholeness through effective and accessible practices adapted to each individual’s needs and goals.

-Jenne Sluder Yoga Therapy is based in Asheville, Hendersonville, and Weaverville North Carolina in addition to online programming accessible from anywhere in the world.
+Jenne Sluder Yoga Therapy is based in Asheville, North Carolina, in addition to online programming accessible from anywhere in the world.

 Chronic Pain